Rockhounding in Bancroft

 Rockhounding is permitted on Crown land but not on active mining claims or private property without permission.
 Provincial parks, such as Egan Chutes, are off-limits.
 Always research before you go.

-Why Does Local Knowledge Matter So Much?
+Why Does Local Knowledge of Bancroft Rockhounding Sites Matter?

 Each Bancroft site is unique and rockhounds are advised to follow certain procedures to be successful.
 A little bit of research quickly points you in the right direction.

-• At Dark Star Crystal Mines, we advise collectors to work high-temperature trenches for titanite, work low-temperature trenches for massive apatite.
+At Dark Star Crystal Mines, we advise collectors to work high-temperature trenches for titanite, work low-temperature trenches for massive apatite.

-• At Titanite Hill, its fabled titanite crystals are often trapped in tree roots, so that's where rockhounds need to look.
+At Titanite Hill, its fabled titanite crystals are often trapped in tree roots, so that's where rockhounds need to look.

-• At the Schickler Fluorite Occurrence, success comes from identifying weathered calcite veins and searching soil for floated specimens—especially deep pink or purple fluorite and apatite.
+At the Schickler Fluorite Occurrence, success comes from identifying weathered calcite veins and searching soil for floated specimens—especially deep pink or purple fluorite and apatite.

-• Small gray zircons are most easily found in the sand in front of the decaying sandstone sill.
+At the Saranac Zircon Mine small gray zircons are most easily found in the sand in front of the decaying sandstone sill.
 Don't waste your time digging in unyielding rock.

 Different sites demand different strategies.

-Is Bancroft good for beginner rockhounds?
+Is Bancroft, Ontario good for beginner rockhounds?

 What minerals is Bancroft famous for?

-Do I need geological knowledge to succeed?
+Do I need geological knowledge to succeed in Bancroft?

 Is rockhounding in Bancroft safe?